bexcool/FileExplorer/README.md

 You can use this application as your default file browser!
 It is fully functional (We need to add copying directories - for now, you can just create new directory with same name and copy files there) file explorer.
 It works like your normal file explorer - explore files, create files, read files, run apps and more!

+If you're trying to copy file or directory, you need to type new location with file name (this is same for cut):
+Copy from: D:/myDir/copiedFile.txt
+Copy to: D:/myDirectory2/copiedFile.txt

+For directories:
+Cut from: D:/myDir/dirToCpy
+Cut to: D:/myDirectory2/dirToCpy

 <!-- LICENSE -->